 Instructions

-2. In a medium mixing bowl, beat the coconut oil, Greek yogurt, almond flour, salt, and monk fruit with an electric mixer.
+In a mixing bowl, combine the almond flour, salt, butter/coconut oil, and monk fruit with a rubber spatula

 Nutrition Facts